saltlab/dompletion/README.md

 In order to use the tool, please follow the following steps.

-#### Enable ''Live Development'' in Brackets.
+* Enable ''Live Development'' in Brackets.
-#### Then click on the '''♂ Manual Record''' button to start capturing the DOM states.
+* Then click on the ''♂ Manual Record'' button to start capturing the DOM states.
-#### Navigate the web application to the required state.
+* Navigate the web application to the required state.
-#### Click '''◙ Stop Record''' button to the recording and start using the code completion feature.
+* Click ''◙ Stop Record'' button to the recording and start using the code completion feature.

 ## Contributing